-As described in 2 below, the Company has reasonably concluded that it is highly probable that City and Other Parties will commence the Large-scale Purchase Actions, etc., with regard to the Company's share certificates, etc. to acquire up to 29.97%, which will be the upper limit in the future pursuant to their advance notification based on the inward direct investment regulations under the Foreign Exchange and Foreign Trade Act (or 39.96%, the current upper limit permitted in practice under the Foreign Exchange and Foreign Trade Act) after the Ordinary General Meeting of Shareholders.
+As described in 2 below, the Company has reasonably concluded that it is highly probable that City and Other Parties will commence the Large-scale Purchase Actions, etc., with regard to the Company's share certificates, etc. to acquire up to 29.97%, which will be the upper limit in the future pursuant to their advance notification based on the inward direct investment regulations under the Foreign Exchange and Foreign Trade Act (or 39.96%, the current upper limit permitted in practice under the Foreign Exchange and Foreign Trade Act (or 39.96%, the current upper limit permitted in Partice under the Foreign Exchange and Foreign Trade Act) after the Ordinary General Meeting of Shareholders.

 In this regard, the rate of voting rights exercised at the Company's seventh ordinary general meeting of shareholders held on June 24, 2022 was approximately 75%, and based on the ratio of voting rights exercised, if City and Other Parties acquire the Company's shares to the maximum extent permitted by their advance notification mentioned above, it is highly probable that City and Other Parties will have majority voting rights at the Company's meeting of shareholders, and will effectively acquire control of the Company's management.
 This will make it practically possible for City and Other Parties to prevent management measures that the Company deem suitable for the Company's corporate value and the Company's shareholders' common interests, or to force the Company to implement measures in line with their own intentions.